maxhbr/LDBcollector/md/Sendmail.md

                                 "name": "Distribute the generated binaries from modified source code" }
                         ],
                         "_str": "Description: âSource code refers to the complete, compilable and linkable Sendmail source code, including modifications.
-The contents of the copyright notice are here.\" Copyright (c) 1998-2004 Sendmail, Inc. all rights reserved.\"\nActions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OR\n    OBLIGATION: Distribute for a fee not to exceed the reasonable cost of distribution\n  \n    OBLIGATION: Attach the source code corresponding to the software in question.\n  \n    OBLIGATION: Give you a letter, valid for at least three years, stating that you will provide the corresponding source code for the software in exchange for a fee not to exceed the physical cost of distribution.\n  \n\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n\n\n\n", "conditions": {
+The contents of the copyright notice are here.\" Copyright (c) 1998-2004 Sendmail, Inc. all rights reserved.\"\nActions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Distribute the generated binaries from modified source code\n\nConditions:\nAND\n  OR\n    OBLIGATION: Distribute for a fee not to exceed the reasonable cost of distribution\n    OBLIGATION: Attach the source code corresponding to the software in question.\n    OBLIGATION: Give you a letter, valid for at least three years, stating that you will provide the corresponding source code for the software in exchange for a fee not to exceed the physical cost of distribution.\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n\n\n", "conditions": {
                             "AND": [
                                 {